320 E. Poplar Street

-Park Location: The park is surrounded by East Spruce Street to the north and East Poplar Street to the south.
-The park is located between North Chestnut Street and North Woodland Road.
+The park is surrounded by East Spruce Street to the north and East Poplar Street to the south, between North Chestnut Street to the west and North Woodland Road to the east.